-It's all very well Apple hiding away certain files from the Mac Finder - after all, it's difficult to break something you can't see.
-But sometimes you need to see those files in order to fix something else.
+Apple has its reasons to hiding away certain files from the average Mac user - after all, it's difficult to break something you can't see.
+But sometimes you need to see those files - or access the hidden hidden ~/Library folder - in order to fix something that isn't working on your Mac.

 The files you won't be able to see by default are typically preceded by a full stop, for example .htaccess file, .bash_profile or .svn directory.
 Folders like /usr, /bin, and /etc are hidden away, too.
 And the Library folder, which contains application-support files and some data, is also tucked out of sight.

-A quick and easy way to find secret files within a folder is to hold down Cmd + Shift + . (dot), but there are other options you might like to consider, as we explain below.
+A quick and easy way to find secret files within a folder is to open the Finder and press Command + Shift + . (full stop/period), but there are other options you might like to consider, as we explain below.

-The easiest way to find your hidden ~/Library/ folder is to do the following:
+There is in fact an even easier way to find your hidden ~/Library/ folder.
+Just is to do the following:

 - Open Finder.